peterlewis/ubersicht-network-throughput/README.md

 ## Installation

 - Download the [repository](https://github.com/dionmunk/ubersicht-network-throughput/archive/master.zip) and extract it.
-- Place the `network-throughput.widget` folder in your Ubersicht extension folder.
+- Place the `network-throughput.widget` folder in your Übersicht extension folder.
-- Refresh Ubersicht.
+- Refresh Übersicht.

 ## License